BlackToppStudios/DAGFrameScheduler/README.md

 ## NEWS ##

+### Feb 26, 2014 - 1.14.0  ###
+* I left some test code in place in the Barrier.
+This cause undefined references on some compilers and has been removed.

 ### Feb 26, 2014 - 1.13.0  ###
 * Fixed barrier and added a better tests for it.
 * Change Boolean to Boole to dodge name collision on Mac OS X and to Match Mezzanine.